 You should take note of a figure by Aberdeen that shows the differences between “leaders” and “followers” in financial management.
 There is a significant overlap between leaders using solutions featuring automated reporting when it comes to key performance enhancing capabilities.

-What other enterprise technologies should you keep track of?
+Top enterprise technologies every CFO should keep track of

 Adrian O’Connor believes you should closely watch the rise of blockchain, an emerging technology that has huge potential to impact the way finance does business.
 Originally developed as part of the digital currency bitcoin, it has since evolved as a viable application for key ledgers and reconciliation.